Alan Arnett McLeod: Early life

 Alan McLeod grew up in Stonewall, Manitoba, the son of a doctor.
 He enrolled in The 34th Fort Garry Horse in 1913 at age 14.
 When the First World War broke out in 1914, McLeod was sent home as under age.
 He then tried several times to enlist in the army in Winnipeg, and in the cadet wing of the Royal Flying Corps (RFC) in Toronto.
 As he turned 18 he successfully enrolled in the RFC.
 He trained as a pilot at Long Branch near Toronto, and soloed after only 3 hours flight time.
 He graduated with 50 hours of flying experience.
 On 20 August 1917 he was shipped overseas to France.

 First World War

 McLeod was originally posted to No. 82 Squadron RFC flying scouts, but when his commanding officer found he was 18 he had McLeod posted to No. 51 Squadron RFC on Home Defence duties flying at night.
 McLeod was then posted to No. 2 Squadron RFC, a Corps Squadron working near Hesdigneul in northern France, flying his first operation in December 1917.
-With Lieutenant Comber as his gunner, he claimed a Fokker Dr.I destroyed in January and on 14 January flamed an observation balloon near Beauvin.
+With Lieutenant Comber as his gunner, he claimed a Fokker Dr.I destroyed in January.
+On 14 January with Lieutenant Reginald Key as his observer, McLeod destroyed an observation balloon near Beauvin.
 He was recommended for mentioned in despatches for this exploit and the exploit that eventually lead to his Victoria Cross.